GhayathAlobaidi/Data-Pipeline--Twitter-Analysis/README.md

 6. Setup AWS Elastic Search with the following configuration: <br>
     - t2small instance <br>
-    - For the sake of simplicity we will setup a public domain access policy: iPv4 address.
-Remember that this is not recommended to be reunning for      longer period. <br>
+    - For the sake of simplicity we will setup a public domain access policy: iPv4 address (although this is not recommended for future setups).
+Please remember: leaving this service running will eat up your Free-Tier usage and you will incurr costs.
+Stop instances and services after running this test. <br>

-7. Launch AWS Kibana and analyze the collected data. <br>

 8. Run twitter-streaming.py script on Cloud9.
     - Run the code for about 15 minutes to collecte data on the provided keyword.

+7. Launch AWS Kibana and analyze the collected data. <br>